FIRST MONTESSORI BOOKS

 After The Joyful Child, this is the most popular of the Montessori books.
 Montessori and Mindfulness, is based on the talk of the same name delivered at the Montessori congress in Prague, Czech Republic in 2017.

 Last year I heard about your book and I was wondering what is all about as I was sure that you could not write a book which will not make sense for me.
 I discovered how valuable it is for teachers, and for parents also!
 So I sent some quotes from it to my colleagues and they started to be curious about it.
 Now, reading your book, I realized that when singing or dancing or cooking or taking a walk or praying or working in the class or giving a seminar for parents or writing or reading most of the time I can experience flow, I can be mindful!!!
-We are happy that this book will soon be available in our language.
+We are happy that this book is now available in our language.

-THE UNIVERSAL CHILD GUIDED BY NATURE
+THE UNIVERSAL CHILD

 My friends who do not go to a Montessori school are always asking me what the difference between their school and mine is.
 Or they ask me to explain what a Montessori school is.
 After reading this book I think I can tell them.